Waldeck, Hesse: Freienhagen

 Until municipal reforms in 1974, Freienhagen was a town in its own right.
 It already had town rights when history first mentioned the town in 1253; it is believed that they were granted in 1231.
 On the Hünenburg, a 472 m-high mountain in the Freienhagen Municipal Forest, traces of a prehistoric settlement have been found.

 In the Middle Ages, Freienhagen had a complete ring of walls with two town gates through which led the old trade road from Cologne to Leipzig.
 Likewise historically interesting is the Freienhagen Free Court (Freienhagener Freigericht), which sat at first at the Schiebenscheid and later under the linden tree at the Steinborn.
 Under the Free Counts (Freigrafen – chairmen of the court) Sigmund Manegold (1435–1455) and Johann Manhoff (1438–1458), the court reached its greatest importance: the Teutonic Knights, and the cities of Frankfurt and Cologne, were referred to Freienhagen.

 Amalgamations

-As part of municipal reforms, the greater town of Waldeck was formed out of the formerly independent communities of Alraft, Höringhausen, Netze, Nieder-Werbe, Selbach, Sachsenhausen and Waldeck.
+As part of municipal reforms, the greater town of Waldeck was formed out of the formerly independent municipalities of Alraft, Höringhausen, Netze, Nieder-Werbe, Selbach, Sachsenhausen and Waldeck.
 In 1974, Dehringhausen, Freienhagen and Ober-Werbe also joined the town.